 Walking and other movement becomes very slowYou may begin to shuffle when walkingYour steps become shorter and shorter

-If someone takes your arm and tries to move it, it will seem as if you are purposely tightening up your muscles and resisting, although this is happening completely involuntarily.Your handwriting may become very small and cramped, as it becomes more difficult to initiate movement.You’ll lose the ability to participate in automatic movement, such as blinking and swinging your arms while walking.Because swallowing becomes increasingly difficult, you may begin to drool and have an increased risk of choking on food.Stiffened facial muscles may take on an expression called the “Parkinson’s face,” an unblinking, unsmiling, mask-like stare.You may have difficulty initiating movement and difficulty rising from a seated position.
+If someone takes your arm and tries to move it, it will seem as if you are purposely tightening up your muscles and resisting, although this is happening completely involuntarily.Your handwriting may become very small and cramped, as it becomes more difficult to initiate movement.You’ll lose the ability to participate in automatic movement, such as blinking and swinging your arms while walking.Because swallowing becomes increasingly difficult, you may begin to drool and have an increased risk of choking on food.Stiffened facial muscles may cause unblinking, unsmiling, or a mask-like stare.You may have difficulty initiating movement and difficulty rising from a seated position.

 Problems with speech